bas080/will/README.md

 will Start typing my task title
 ```
 Important to know is that the .will folder that will be used is the first one
-found while looking in the current folder and then with every search itteration
+found while looking in the current folder and then with every search iteration
 going in the parent folder.

 Thus if there is no .will folder in the current folder but there is one in it's